Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: Foundation Models Guiding Trajectory Planning

 Different from the previous approaches, \textbf{DiMA}~\citep{dima} and \textbf{Solve}~\citep{solve} train \gls{E2E}-\gls{AD} and \gls{LLM} jointly for knowledge distillation.
 Specifically, as shown in \cref{fig:distillationmethods}(Bottom), both approaches propagate representations of the \gls{E2E}-\gls{AD} model to the \gls{LLM} of LLaVA-v1.5~\citep{LLaVA15}, such that the \gls{LLM} predicts the trajectory and a text output by conditioning on these representations.
 While Solve propagates only the representations after perception, DiMA aims for a more comprehensive distillation.
 As a result, in DiMA, (i) \gls{BEV} features, agent/map representations, and the ego query are all propagated to the \gls{LLM} (red arrows from \gls{LLM} to the blue interfaces in \cref{fig:distillationmethods}(Bottom)), and (ii) a distillation loss is introduced to align the representations of the \gls{LLM} and the planning module of the \gls{E2E}-\gls{AD} (red arrow from the \gls{LLM} to the planning module in \cref{fig:distillationmethods}(Bottom)).
 Furthermore, DiMA includes auxiliary tasks such as masked \gls{BEV} token reconstruction for effective representation learning during training.
 Both approaches fine-tune the \gls{LLM} using \gls{LoRA}~\citep{lora} for the trajectory planning task.

+\begin{observation} {Models Using Knowledge Distillation Only During Training \Mseven} These approaches are unique in this review by their elimination of \gls{FM} dependency during inference.
+Consequently, the resulting \gls{AD} models typically have fewer parameters and exhibit a higher inference rate, thereby facilitating the deployment of computationally efficient systems.
+However, this independence from \glspl{FM} excludes access to natural language interaction capabilities.
+Specifically, such models cannot process user questions or instructions, and are constrained in terms of model explainability.
+Moreover, the complexity of the dataset curation process varies depending on whether the \gls{FM} is jointly trained and the specific type of knowledge being distilled, which often necessitates additional input-output pair annotations. \end{observation}

-\subsection{Models Using Knowledge Transfer During Inference}
+\subsection{Models Using Knowledge Transfer During Inference \Meightsymb}

-Unlike the methods in the previous section, the approaches we discuss here are the ones employing \glspl{FM} not for during training but also during inference for more effective knowledge transfer. \cref{tab:knowledgetransferduringinference} provides the main characteristics of these approaches, including the type of knowledge transferred from the \gls{FM} and how this knowledge is integrated into the \gls{AD} model.
+Unlike the methods in the previous section, the approaches we discuss here are the ones employing \glspl{FM} during both training and inference for more effective knowledge transfer. \cref{tab:knowledgetransferduringinference} provides the main characteristics of these approaches, including the type of knowledge transferred from the \gls{FM} and how this knowledge is integrated into the \gls{AD} model.
 In the following, we elaborate on these approaches based on the type of knowledge each transfers to the \gls{AD} model, which is usually a (i) scene description involving perception or prediction features, (ii) a planning decision such as a meta-action or trajectory, or (iii) both.